Sajida-Ait-si-mhand/42_NetPractice/README.md

                   e.g: A company with offices in different cities or countries connected to the same network.
 ## router, hub and switch:

-     ### Hub
 🚀 **Hub**:
-    Hub: Imagine we have 4 devices (hosts), and I want to send a message from host-1 to host-4.
+     ### Hub: Imagine we have 4 devices (hosts), and I want to send a message from host-1 to host-4.
 I would need a hub, which will broadcast the message to all the hosts—host-1, host-2, host-3, and host-4.
 The hub doesn’t filter the traffic, so it sends the message to everyone in the network.

 ---

-### Switch
 🚀 **Switch**:
-Switch: Now, imagine the same scenario with a switch.
+    ### Switch: Now, imagine the same scenario with a switch.
 Instead of sending the message to all devices, the switch will intelligently forward the message from host-1 to host-4 without broadcasting it to the other hosts.
 The switch creates a more efficient and focused communication path.
 ---
 💜 .Conclusion: Both the hub and the switch help create a network, but while the hub broadcasts data to all devices, the switch directs it to the intended destination only.
-### Router

 🚀 **Router**:
-Router: Now, let's introduce a router.
+    ### Router: Now, let's introduce a router.
 Suppose we have 4 different networks, each consisting of a switch and several hosts.
 If I want to send a message from net-1-host-2 to net-3-host-1, I need a router to connect these networks.
 The router ensures that messages can travel between different networks, enabling communication between hosts in different locations.

 💜 .Conclusion: The router connects networks together, enabling communication across different segments.

-### Summary
 🚀 **Summary**:
 - **Hub**: Broadcasts messages to all devices.
 - **Switch**: Directly sends messages to the correct device, improving efficiency.